PSA: Controlling Crohn's disease with a keto / carnivore diet

 TLDR:

-• Plan B: Trying to crash body weight to increase the effective dosage of the drug (mg/kg), without actually taking more.
+- Plan B: Crash my body weight to increase the effective dosage of the drug (mg/kg), without actually taking more.

-• I'm a lot more sensitive to 'bad' food now, but I have an alternative take on this: I think when you're on a 'normal' diet your normal state is kind of trash so you have no idea that some foods are messing you up.
-But after spending some time on an anti-inflammatory diet, your baseline state is much "cleaner", so when you eat something problematic it is immediately obvious.
-Standout inflammation villain: Deep fried foods in heavily reused (palm?) oil.
+- I have become a lot more 'sensitive' to bad food now.
+I think when you're on a 'normal' diet your baseline state is kind of trash so you have no idea that some foods are messing you up.
+But after spending some time on an anti-inflammatory diet, your baseline state is much better, so when you eat something problematic it is immediately obvious.
+Standout inflammation villain: Deep fried foods in heavily reused oil.

 Plan B: Keto diet